SanazME/Algorithm-DataStructure/BitWise operations.md

 number & 255: This operation performs a bitwise AND operation between number and 255.
 This effectively extracts the least significant 8 bits of number.

+### 3. Finding the index of the least significant set bit:

+First, let's clarify what we mean by "least significant set bit":

+- In binary representation, it's the **rightmost bit that is 1**.
+- The index starts from 0, counting from right to left.

+For example, in the binary number 1010100:
+- The least significant set bit is the rightmost 1.
+- Its index is 2 (counting from right, starting at 0).

-2. To find the index of the least significant set bit in the binary representation of a the **input integer x**, to find the position of the first 1 bit starting from the bit at position 0:
+To find the index of the least significant set bit in the binary representation of a the **input integer x**, to find the position of the first 1 bit starting from the bit at position 0:

 - `1 << i` where i is the location of the least significant set bit, the left shift calculated the value of that bit: 1, 2, 4, 8, ...